WincentyB/UCIHarProject/CodeBook.md

 ## Script steps

 1. test if data.table package is installed if not install it, load data.table library
-2. download zip file from given URL and unzip file in the working directory
+2. download zip file from given URL and unzip the file in the working directory
 3. test data pre-processing
   3.1 read test data from X_test.txt as a data.frame
   3.2 read test activity labels from Y_test.txt as a data.frame